space-isa/Coding-challenge-2020/README.md

 # Coding-challenge-2020
 This repository contains practice coding problems in Python3 (written in Jupyter Notebook).
-A scaled-down version of the #100DaysOfCode challenge, the goal here is to code (however imperfecty) for 30 consecutive days.
+A scaled-down version of the #100DaysOfCode challenge, the goal here is to code (however imperfecty) for 30 days.

 Practice problems come from: Daily Coding Problem (https://www.dailycodingproblem.com/)